 Estimated reading time: 2 minute(s)

 Do you think you need sugar for energy?
 Do you still believe that sugary breakfast foods will help you get through the day better?
 There is a lot of misconception about sugar as a source of energy that has been promoted by industrial food companies for a long time.
 But, don’t believe it!
-What our body needs is glucose, not sugar.
+What could be beneficial in some cases (never necessary) is glucose, but not sugar.

 It’s key to learn the differences between these two terms.